Alexander G. Petrov: Biography

-A.G.
-Petrov was born in Stara Zagora, Bulgaria.
-He has a master's degree in atomic physics from the Sofia University (1970) and holds a Ph.D. on liquid crystals from the Institute of Solid State Physics (1974).
-He has received a Doctor of Sciences (D.Sc.) degree in 1987, a full Professorship in 1990 and has been elected a Fellow of the Bulgarian Academy of Sciences in 2003.
+Petrov was born in Stara Zagora, Bulgaria on 27 May 1948.
+He had a master's degree in atomic physics from the Sofia University (1970) and held a Ph.D. on liquid crystals from the Institute of Solid State Physics (1974).
+He received a Doctor of Sciences (D.Sc.) degree in 1987, a full Professorship in 1990 and was elected a Fellow of the Bulgarian Academy of Sciences in 2003.

+Petrov died on 22 September 2024, at the age of 76.

 Area

-The main area of his research is soft matter physics (liquid crystals, biophysics, biomolecular electronics and nanophysics).
-He works in the Institute of Solid State Physics at the Bulgarian Academy of Sciences.
+The main area of his research was soft matter physics (liquid crystals, biophysics, biomolecular electronics and nanophysics).
+He worked in the Institute of Solid State Physics at the Bulgarian Academy of Sciences.

 Research

-Petrov has investigated theoretically and experimentally dielectric, elastic, flexoelectric and surface properties of nematic liquid crystals with different types of molecular asymmetry.
+Petrov investigated theoretically and experimentally dielectric, elastic, flexoelectric and surface properties of nematic liquid crystals with different types of molecular asymmetry.
 This achievement has applications in liquid-crystal optoelectronics.
 In the living matter physics he created the knowledge of bioflexoelectricity, including a new theoretical model for description of the elasticity and flexoelectricity of biological membranes from the general molecular asymmetry point of view.

-He has discovered gradient flexoelectric effect in nematic liquid crystals under the action of inhomogeneous electric fields (1971 - 1974); flexoelectric oscillations in nematic liquid crystals (1975 - 1979); direct flexoeffect in biological membrane with ion channels (1988 - 1993); helielectricity in chiral lyotropic lipid phases (aqueous and nonaqueous) (1988 – 1989); inverse flexoeffect of bilayer lipid membranes (1993); photoflexoeffect in photo-active membranes (1992 - 1994).
+He discovered gradient flexoelectric effect in nematic liquid crystals under the action of inhomogeneous electric fields (1971–1974); flexoelectric oscillations in nematic liquid crystals (1975–1979); direct flexoeffect in biological membrane with ion channels (1988–1993); helielectricity in chiral lyotropic lipid phases (aqueous and nonaqueous) (1988–1989); inverse flexoeffect of bilayer lipid membranes (1993); photoflexoeffect in photo-active membranes (1992–1994).